 Under its current language, a broker could be considered any of the following:

-US-based entities currently offering, or planning to offer, digital assets need to be prepared to comply with the new reporting rules; these rules come into effect for tax year 2023.
+US-based entities currently offering, or planning to offer, digital assets need to be prepared to comply with the new reporting rules; as of today, these rules will likely come into effect for tax year 2023.

 As the definition of broker is expanding, exchanges will need to alter their onboarding procedures to be in compliance with Internal Revenue Code (IRC) Section 3406(d)-1(c)(2).
 Section 3406 requires a broker to collect a certified taxpayer identification number (TIN) for purposes of Form 1099-B reporting.